synthiam/E-43_Inertial_Sensor/README.md

 ## Description

-Out of our passion to solve the issue of time waste in the robot creation process, EZ-Builder was born.
-The EZ-Builder software platform reduces the time it takes to get from idea to implementation.
+Out of our passion to solve the issue of time waste in the robot creation process, ARC was born.
+The ARC software platform reduces the time it takes to get from idea to implementation.
 Since 2011 we have been listening to the challenges robot builders encounter and continue to provide them with an ever expanding toolbox of solutions.
 Join us on this journey!

 We didn't stop at the software, we also made time saving hardware solutions.
 This is an accelerometer/gyro/temperature sensor paired with an STM32 ARM cortex-M0 microcontroller.
-The microcontroller simplifies the sensor data and makes it compatible with EZ-builder.
-A unique feature of this design is that it connects directly to a visual interface and automatically outputs pitch and roll angles in EZ-Builder.
+The microcontroller simplifies the sensor data and makes it compatible with ARC.
+A unique feature of this design is that it connects directly to a visual interface and automatically outputs pitch and roll angles in ARC.
 We want to share these files with you so you can create your own version for your community and customers to enjoy!

 **Features:**
 - 3-axis Gyroscope/Accelerometer